carlosbrando/autotest-notification/README.txt

     If you want to be notified with voice of the test results, instal espeak [http://espeak.sourceforge.net/] too, it is not needed.
     And when running an-install, pass a "-s" switch, when you do not want voices notifications anymore, just run it again without the "-s" switch.

+		To hear the sounds of Doom Edition, you need the mplayer [http://www.mplayerhq.hu/design7/dload.html] installed.

 == INSTALL: